tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

   and `NULLS LAST`.
 In TQL, we went Kusto-like with `nulls-first` and `nulls-last`.
 - [`LIMIT`](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-limit.html):
-  restrict the number of output rows to a given number.
+  restricts the number of output rows.
 In TQL, we have [`head`](/operators/transformations/head) and [`tail`](/operators/transformations/tail) for this purpose.